nomocas/aright/README.md

       return true;
     }
     else
-      return aright.error('some error message...', 'myOtherRule', input, null, path, 'should be a ...')
+      return aright.error('some error message...', 'myOtherRule', input, propertyName, path, 'string' /* what it should be */)
   });
 };